talazoabi/SmartAlarmClock_W25/README.md

 ![WiseRise](https://github.com/talazoabi/SmartAlarmClock_W25/blob/main/Assets/gif_wiserise.gif)

 ## WiseRise - A Smart Alarm Clock Project by :  Tala Zoabi & Maher Bitar
-This project is part of the **ICST Lab** at the Technion Institute of Technology.

 ## Details about the project
 **WiseRise** is an advanced smart alarm clock designed to improve productivity and efficiency.
 It integrates an Arduino-based ESP32 microcontroller and a Flutter-based Android app, which communicates seamlessly to manage tasks, set alarms, and sync with Google Calendar.